caioblasio/reactnd-p3-flashcards/README.md

 $ yarn start
 ```

-The app was tested on iPhone 7 (Device) and iPhone XR (Emulator) using the expo app
+The app was made for iOS only and was tested on iPhone 7 (Device) and iPhone XR (Emulator) using the expo app

 ## Screenshots
 ### Deck List
-Shows all decks in a flat list
+Shows all decks in a flat list.
+You can also add a new deck

 ![deckList][deckList]
 ![newDeck][newDeck]